plurid/plurid/docs/CONTROL_SURFACE.md

 - Focus and accessibility: the chrome hidden while docked is `visibility: hidden` (out of the tab order and the accessibility tree); an aside page is `inert`; the rail's pills and the `?` trigger are one persistent pill (32 px, a light rim, a dark halo, a two-tone focus ring that reads on any page); the controls bar hangs above the sheet and is the page's top: it moves with the sheet, clipped with it when that top leaves the view.
 - Mobile: size the application's container yourself (`height: 100dvh`; safe-area padding on your own chrome — the engine's rail keeps a 16 px margin); the viewcube already collapses under 800 px; one finger scrolls, two pinch.
 - SSR renders the identity camera, so the HTML is the docked page with the chrome hidden by the stylesheet it ships — a site to a crawler and to the first paint; the client hydrates into the same pose.
 - **The address bar is the page** (`docking.url`, 2026-09-06; on by default in the page presentation, opt-in in the space): while docked, the page's path is the location's pathname — the query and the hash untouched, so your flags and a `?v=` survive; docking on another page pushes a history entry (`history: 'push'`; `'replace'` follows without entries); the reveal keeps the last page's path (the space is one move away); the entry the reader arrived on is rewritten to the page they are on (`replaceState`), so Back leaves the site rather than landing on a non-page path; Back / Forward dock the entry's page with the configured `motion`, or reveal when the entry names no page; a load at a page's path boots docked on it — a root at once, a registered sub-page SPAWNED behind its parent through the parent's `PluridLink` exactly as a click would (the bridge, the lineage, Escape to the parent), a deeper path one link per commit; a deep link wins over a persisted camera (the persisted tree stays).
 The entry's `history.state.plurid` records `{ docked, path }`.
 Inside a `PluridRouterBrowser` route the router owns the pathname: the page rides `?page=<path>` by `replaceState` (`url: { param }` picks the parameter for any host router). `docking: { url: false }` opts out.
-Hosting: a page path must serve the application (an SPA fallback); the server renders the first root docked and the client docks the deep link after hydration.
+A deep link to a ROOT page is docked AT STORE TIME (the client store and the server's render alike, 2026-09-10): the roots are laid out and the camera seeded with that root's dock pose before the first frame, so no frame of the first page is ever painted; a sub-page is spawned through its parent's link after mount. `url: { base: '/docs' }` hosts the site under a prefix: the page path is written after it (`/docs/page-1`, the root page at the base itself) and read from under it, and a location outside the base leaves the binding passive. `url: { orphan }` decides a location naming no page at boot: `root` (default) keeps the boot page and writes its path over the address; `keep` keeps the boot page and leaves the address as typed until the next dock (a host's not-found can read it); `/` is never an orphan (the site's front door).
+Hosting: a page path must serve the application (an SPA fallback, or a parametric route on the server).

 Migrating a site-like consumer (hypod, `generate-plurid-app`'s `/planes` width hack): the configuration becomes `presentation: 'page'`; the `planeWidth: 1`, `controls.show: false` and fade-in overrides go, and the pages finally scroll.